mdion2-maker/mdion2-maker/README.md

 - 🦾 **[arctos_can_integration](https://github.com/mdion2-maker/arctos_can_integration)**:
   bringing up a 3D-printed 6-DOF Arctos arm over CAN bus with ROS 2 Humble.
-It includes diagnostic scripts, a Tkinter control panel, and a living SOP that documents every finding, dead end, and fix (including tracking a stick-slip problem to gear-mesh clearance).
-- 🏭 Automating a jewelry manufacturing line: loading pins for laser engraving, and researching force sensing and custom end-effectors for polishing.
+It includes diagnostic scripts, a Tkinter control panel, and a living SOP that documents every finding, dead end, and fix.
+Automating a jewelry manufacturing line: loading pins for laser engraving, and researching force sensing and custom end-effectors for polishing.
 - 🍽️ **[Mom's Dinner Planner](https://github.com/mdion2-maker/Mom-s-Dinner-Planner)**:
   a weeknight meal planner built for my mom.
 It narrows tens of thousands of recipes to quick dinners that are good for bone health, and it works offline on a computer or an iPhone.